Regional Revitalization Research Center (RCRR)

 Access

-This center is based on the Utsunomiya Campus.
+The center is based at Utsunomiya Campus.

 Teikyo University Research Center for Regional Revitalization

-1-1 Toyosatodai, Utsunomiya-shi, Tochigi 320-0551
+1-1 Toyosatodai, Utsunomiya-shi, Tochigi, 320-0551

-Utsunomiya Campus Transportation Access
+Utsunomiya Campus Access

 Inquiries